sblunt/roman-orbits/all_fits/HD_160691/README.md

-Sarah note: removed pepe2007 tex sources from the sources.toml file.
+Sarah notes: removed pepe2007 tex sources from the sources.toml file.
 These data are also in the benedict 2022 data file and parsing was causing problems.
+Trimmed first 75% of chains.
+Parameters overall consistent with Benedict+ 22.

 # HD160691 - Nick Schragal